Home » Worship/Sacraments » Vocations » Priesthood » Support Vocations

 #ThinkingPriesthood?
 We Are!

 Are you or someone you know discerning a vocation to the priesthood?
 Fr.
-Matthew Mason, Director of Vocations, and Fr.
+Matthew Mason, Director of Vocations, along with Fr.
 Volney DeRosia and Fr.
-Charles Pawlowski, Assistant Directors of Vocations are available to offer advice and support to men interested in becoming a priest, and to accompany those in the process of discernment.
+Charles Pawlowski, our Assistant Directors, are available to offer advice and support to men interested in becoming a priest, and to accompany those in the process of discernment.

 Meet Our Seminarians